secure-compilation/SECOMP/README.md

 `step_E0_strong`, `step_E0_weak`, and `step_t`.
 The simulation invariants can
 be found at `strong_equivalence`, `weak_equivalence`, `stack_rel`.

-Finally, the top-level secure compilation result (Theorem 8.1) is formalized in file `security/RSC.v`, but this is not integrated with the proofs of recomposition, back-translation, and blame.
-These steps are also generally complete, but they are not integrated, and the back-translation and blame proofs are still on separate branches described below.
+Finally, the **top-level secure compilation result** (Theorem 8.1) is formalized in file `security/RSC.v`, but this is not yet integrated with the proofs of recomposition, back-translation, and blame.
+These steps are also generally complete, but they are not yet integrated, and the back-translation and blame proofs are still on separate branches described below.

 ### Examples